oneeve8/kobble-data/content/videonarrativehowto.md

 Don’t worry, everything is backed up on GitHub.

-Next, we will show you how to retrieve information from GitHub.
+So, Next, we will show you how to retrieve information from GitHub.

 ## Retrieving information from GitHub